Evaluation

 Unambiguous Regret

-However, as figure shows, the regret and the unambiguous regret are almost same in all training procedures.
-Therefore, although the unambiguous regret is more theoretically rigorous, it is not necessary to consider it in practice.
+As the figure shows, regret and unambiguous regret are nearly identical across all training procedures.
+While the unambiguous regret is more theoretically rigorous, using it in practice is generally unnecessary.

 - pyepo.metric.unambRegret(predmodel, optmodel, dataloader, tolerance=1e-05)